-In Japan, a country that turns tea into an integral part of their culture, Sencha stands strong as the most popular green tea.
+In Japan, a country that turns tea into an integral part of their culture, Sencha stands strong as the most popular green tea in the country.
 More than 50% of all tea produced in Japan is Sencha.
-Japanese enjoy drinking Sencha tea daily for its refreshing flavor and excellent health benefits.
+Japanese enjoy drinking Sencha green tea daily for its refreshing flavor and excellent health benefits.

 What is Japanese Sencha tea?

 Sencha is the quintessential green tea from Japan.
 It is made of young tea buds and leaves of the Camellia Sinensis plant.
+Most of Sencha tea production come from southern Japan where has the most ideal condition to grow green tea.
 The harvested tea leaves go through the process of steaming, drying, kneading, and sorting.
 The kneading or crumpling step helps to extract the flavor from the tea leaves.

-There is a wide variety of Sencha.
+There is many different types of Sencha.
 They are different based on cultivation techniques, harvesting time, processing methods

-- Fukamushi Sencha is deep steamed Sencha, the longer steaming time results in green tea with a richer and more robust flavor.
+This Sencha tea is another popular Japanese green tea.
+The name Fukamushi Sencha in Japanese is “deep steamed Sencha”.
+Just like it name, this Sencha tea is steamed longer than normal.
+The longer steaming time results in green tea with a richer and more robust flavor.

 Apart from traditional loose leaf tea form, Sencha goes along really well with a wide range of ingredients.
 You can find Sencha with roasted rice (Genmaicha) that adds some toastiness to the tea.
 Another one is Sencha with dried mango, sunflower petals that blend the grassiness of Sencha with sweet, tropical flavors.